 The kicker is this: there would have been no recourse worth the agony I would have gone through having taken the prescribed drug.
 He could have ruined my life with the stroke of a pen, had I only listened.
 So my advice in this article is simple; do not blindly follow anything – even my work.
 If you are one who would simply follow the words of a doctor without question, then I would like to provide two important words for your consideration: “Second Opinion”.
 Of course, this goes for anyone who feels as though the first opinion you received did not sit well with you.

 Finally, they call it an opinion because that is what it is without definitive tests.
 Even then, in some cases, it is an interpretation of the test results which can sometimes be skewed for any number of reasons.
-And when we talk about drugs, many doctors simply do not know the longer-term (or even short term) issues that come along with the newest/latest/greatest drugs.
+And when we talk about drugs, many doctors simply do not know the longer-term (or even short-term) issues that come along with the newest/latest/greatest drugs.
 They simply take the manufacturer’s word for it, and in many cases, so does the FDA.
 Understand that sometimes medical journals or pharmaceutical companies that sponsor research on a certain drug will only report the “positive” results, leaving out the negative findings when a new drug may have proved a bit more harmful than helpful (drugwatch, 2016).
-And on that note, understand that a great deal of the information you can find on sites like Wikipedia are often highly inaccurate.
+And on that note, understand that a great deal of the information you can find on sites like Wikipedia is often highly inaccurate.

 Now, I am not saying doctors are bad.
 I am also not bashing the medical community.
 I am just saying; take some responsibility for your health and beware of the ignorant doctor.
 Seek out a doctor that adheres to logic and reason, and might actually be willing to listen to their patients.